Pre-opening restaurant leads FAQ's

 9) What is “Open Month” or “Open Season”?

-This reflects either the opening timing our team verified, or in the case of an ownership transfer, the month the new owner officially took over.
+This reflects either the opening timing our team verified, or in the case of an ownership transfer, the month the new owner officially has taken over.

 If we cannot fully verify an exact date, we may estimate using the best available public signals and label it accordingly.